aozgaa/swedice/README.md

 process a round in turn order, there could be strategic decisions to make in terms of increasing variance while lowering expectation in order to increase probability of winning)

+# Results Summary

+* 10 round game: always create a new die.
+* 30 round game:  promote a dice to a d6 if possible, otherwise create a new die.
+* 100 round game: promote if possible, otherwise create a new die.

 # Setup and Running
 We need a couple python packages as dependencies, get them in the preferred way